amaankahmad/NHS_Handover_App_Backend/README.md

 This repository constitutes the backend of our app and is linked to the frontend repository NHS_Handover_App_Frontend in order to have a functioning app.

-# Classes
+# Object Oriented Design

-This project is divided into 8 classes, each corresponding to a different object type required for our app.
+Our Object Oriented design structure is based off the key entities in the handover process and how they interact with each other.
+We made use of inheritance to create a pyramid class structure with increasing specialisation with depth.
+This project is divided into 8 classes, each corresponding to the object type required for our app, and are listed below.

 - Person